rvesse/stardog-docs/src/docs/admin.html.md

-If you started stardog on a port other than the default, or want to shut down a remote server, you can simply use the `--server` option to specify the location of the server you wish to shut down
+If you started stardog on a port other than the default, or want to shut down a remote server, you can simply use the `--server` option to specify the location of the server you wish to shut down.

+By default Stardog will bind it's server to `0.0.0.0`.
+You can specify a different network interface for Stardog to bind to using the `--bind` property of `server start`.

 <div id="sd-JMX"></div>
 ### Server Monitoring with Watchdog & JMX <t>new2</t>